ipshagupta/ipshagupta/README.md

 * 😄 Pronouns: she/her
 * :book: I am a Computer Science 2024 Graduate.
-* 🌱 Currently learning web development and web design.
+* 🌱 Currently exploring DevOps and learning JavaScript.
 * ⚡ Love reading books, and traveling, and want to go skydiving one day!
 * ☕ Have an unhealthy coffee obsession 🤷.
 * 🖥 You can access all my projects and programs here on GitHub.